Rise to Success: Career Highlights of Kyrie Irving

 In the 2016 NBA Finals, Kyrie Irving made the championship-winning three-pointer to complete the Cavaliers' historic comeback over the Golden State Warriors.

-On January 23, 2017, Kyrie Irving scored 35 of his season-high 49 points in the second half of the Cavaliers' narrow 124–122 loss to the New Orleans Pelicans, marking their fifth loss in seven games.
+On January 23, 2017, Kyrie Irving scored 35 of his season-high 49 points in the second half of the Cavaliers' narrow 124–122 loss to the New Orleans Pelicans.

-In July 2017, Kyrie Irving requested the Cavaliers to trade him, reportedly desiring to be more of the focal point of his own team instead of playing alongside LeBron James.
+In July 2017, Kyrie Irving requested a trade from the Cleveland Cavaliers, seeking to be the primary focus of his own team.

-On October 17, 2017, Kyrie Irving debuted for the Boston Celtics, scoring 22 points and 10 assists in a 102–99 loss against the Cavaliers.
+On October 17, 2017, Kyrie Irving debuted for the Celtics, scoring 22 points and providing 10 assists in a 102–99 loss against the Cavaliers.

 November 6, 2017: First 30-point game as a Celtic

-On November 20, 2017, Kyrie Irving scored 10 of his season-high 47 points in overtime as the Celtics rallied from a double-digit deficit to beat the Dallas Mavericks 110–102, extending their winning streak to 16 games.
+On November 20, 2017, Kyrie Irving scored a season-high 47 points, including 10 in overtime, to lead the Celtics to a 110–102 victory over the Dallas Mavericks, extending their winning streak to 16 games.

 After another Finals appearance in 2017, Kyrie Irving requested a trade and was dealt to the Boston Celtics.

-As of 2017, Kyrie Irving's signature Nike sneakers were the second best-selling line, trailing only LeBron James.
+In 2017, Kyrie Irving's signature sneakers were the second best-selling line, behind LeBron James.

 In 2017, the Uncle Drew advertisement series became a skit inside an old school diner featuring Pepsi in its current design, stored in a fridge with its original logo.